-Tanner Moore, a former Richmond standout, begins her fourth season at Richmond.
-Tanner Moore has helped the Spiders reach the postseason WNIT the past four seasons.
+Tanner Moore, a former Richmond standout, begins her fifth season at Richmond.
+Tanner Moore has helped the Spiders reach the postseason WNIT the past five seasons.

 In 2011-12, the Spiders collected a 23-9 record, the most wins since 2009 and fewest losses since 2004-05.
 Richmond was awarded a bye in the A-10 Tournament for the third time in the last four years, after finishing in the top-4 and received a WNIT postseason bid for the fourth-straight year.

 "Ebony is another former University of Richmond player on our staff," said Shafer.
 "Ebony understands what it takes for student-athletes to have success here and she does a good job of instilling those thoughts into our current team.
 She is developing into a very good floor coach working with our forwards.
 Our forwards continue to improve under her guidance.
 I look forward to Ebony's continued growth as she is helping our program sustain a great level of success."